IntelliSOFT-Consulting/ohie-fr/README.md

 # ohie-fr
-Facility Registry based on DHIS2
+Facility Registry and Health Worker Registry based on DHIS2